GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Scaling-Up.md

 ### 4.2 Simple State Management with Reactivity API

-If you have a piece of state that should be shared by multiple instances, you can use <font color=gree size=4>`reactive()`</font> to create a reactive object, and then import it from multiple components:
+If you have a piece of state that should be shared by multiple instances, you can use <font color=#3498db size=4>`reactive()`</font> to create a reactive object, and then import it from multiple components:

 ```javascript
 // store.js